 - Rich, loud tone

 - High playability

 The Epiphone EJ-200SCE is a modern version of the classic Gibson Jumbo at a very agreeable price.
-You won’t find many guitars under $500 with this many great features and tonal qualities.
+You won’t find many guitars for this price with this many great features and tonal qualities.

 - Not all-solid